davidefiocco/faiss-on-disk-example/README.md

 # faiss-on-disk-example

-This repo contains example code to run [`faiss`](https://github.com/facebookresearch/faiss) to search for nearest neighbors in a dense vector dataset not fitting into RAM, as described in a [blogpost](https://davidefiocco.github.io/nearest-neighbor-search-with-faiss/).
+This repo contains example code to run [`faiss`](https://github.com/facebookresearch/faiss) to search for nearest neighbors in a dense vector dataset not fitting into RAM (see [blogpost](https://davidefiocco.github.io/nearest-neighbor-search-with-faiss/)).

 ## Running the examples

-To run the examples, on a machine running Docker, run:
+To run the example, on a machine running Docker, run:

 ```bash
 docker build -t nnsearch:latest .